 “What if your morning coffee could change lives?”

 It can, at least in London, and most likely if you get your coffee from one of the Change Please stalls.
 They employ formerly homeless people who have been trained as baristas to help them get off the streets.
-The Big Issue homeless magazine is behind it, which is comparable to Hinz & Kunzt, but above all Change Please is driven by Cemal Ezel.
+Behind it is The Big Issue homeless magazine, comparable to Germany’s Hinz & Kunzt, but above all Change Please is driven by Cemal Ezel.

-I saw him last year at The Next Web Conference in Amsterdam, where he rightly won first prize in the Chivas Venture Final.
+I saw him last year at The Next Web Conference in Amsterdam, where he rightly won first prize in the Chivas Venture final.
 I was struck by the metaphors in his talk alone.
-“Change Please” as a request from a homeless person for change, but also as a request from Cemal to please change something, and the To Go coffee cup, which is often used for begging.
-The rest is also well thought out, as you can see here:
+“Change Please” as a request from a homeless person for spare change, but also as Cemal’s plea to please finally change something, and the to-go coffee cup, which is not uncommonly used for begging.
+The rest is equally well thought out, as you can see here:

-Change Please coffee is continuously sold at more and more mobile and fixed stations, getting more and more homeless people off the streets and into jobs, and in cooperation with the British supermarket chain Sainsburry’s, they sell their own coffees.
-Of course, I had to take them with me on my last visit to the island, instead of Grind.
+Change Please coffee is continuously sold at more and more mobile and fixed stations, getting more and more homeless people off the streets and into jobs, and in cooperation with the British supermarket chain Sainsbury’s, they sell their own coffee blends.
+Of course, I had to pick some up on my last visit to the island, instead of Grind.

-It was said on the panel that Change Please will expand to other countries.
-I would love to see that happen for us.
-It feels so easy and good in so many ways.
+It was mentioned during his talk that Change Please would expand to other countries.
+I would love to see that happen.
+It feels so straightforward and good in so many ways.

-Until then, we will continue to drink our coffee at home and, if asked, we will gladly spare the Euro or buy the magazine Hinz & Kunzt (at least in Hamburg).
+Until then, we’ll continue to drink our coffee at home and happily spare a euro when asked, or buy the Hinz & Kunzt magazine (at least in Hamburg).

-You can find basic information about the project on the Change Please website:
+You can find out more about the project on the Change Please website: changeplease.org

 Leave a Reply